aguirremac/aguirremac/README.md

 <br/>

-- 🌱 I’m currently focused on **learning Vue.js, with the goal of eventually expanding my skillset to include backend development and become a full-stack developer**
+- 🌱 I’m currently working as a **Vue.js/Nuxt Developer, I develop and maintain modern and dynamic websites. **

 - ⚡ Fun fact: **My passion for film extends beyond just watching them.
 I've also taken the time to learn video editing, combining my love for storytelling with my technical skills.**